 At RFM, giving back to the communities in which we operate is an integral part of our corporate culture.

-Where we can, we donate to charities and causes that are close to the hearts of the company and our employees.
+Where we can, we donate to charities and causes that are close to the hearts of our valued employees.

-RFM is also looking at supporting the potential expansion of Silver Memories into the Queensland regions where we .
+RFM is also looking at supporting the potential expansion of Silver Memories into the Queensland regions where we operate.

 Meg’s Children operates a children’s home and community outreach program in outer Kathmandu, Nepal.
 Meg’s Children was started in 2005 by Trish Ryan who lost her daughter to complications associated with spina bifida.
 Trish organised for 26 abandoned children to come under the charity’s guardianship, renting a house, employing staff and providing food and education.